How to create protected WooCommerce categories

 We recommend that you structure your store with this in mind.
 For example:

 - If you want to sell the same protected to different user groups, then you will need to duplicate them and put one in each category.
-(The Duplicate Post plugin makes it easy to duplicate WooCommerce products.)
+(The Duplicate Post plugin makes it easy to duplicate WooCommerce products.
+If you want to manage inventory across each version of the product then we recommend the Group Stock Manager plugin.
+This lets you share stock levels across multiple products.)

 - If you need to add the same product to multiple categories that are available to the same users, then it’s ok to add it to more than one category.
 Just make sure you protect each category in the same way.
 For example, if you’re adding the product to more than one password protected category, then you will need to add the same password for each category.
 If you’re using role or user protection, then each category will need to be restricted to the same roles or users.
 This will prevent any conflicts.